cjmalloy/jasper-ui/README.md

 1. **Delta:** (matches `delta/`) Apply a server side script to transform this Ref into a new Ref.
 Adds data to the tag Ext to contain the code or service reference and config.
 ### Plugins
 1. **Table:** Enabled the table embed when installed.
-When the plugin/table is applied to a Ref, the Ref contains tabular data.
+When the `plugin/table` is applied to a Ref, the Ref contains tabular data.
 The tabular data is shown when the embed toggle is pressed.
 Adds an optional field to the Ref to use for the tabular data, if this is unspecified the URL of the Ref will be used to point to a TSV file.
 Does not generate metadata.
-2. **Graph:** Enabled the graph embed when installed.
-When the plugin/graph is applied to a Ref, the Ref contains tabular data.
+2. **Chart:** Enabled the graph embed when installed.
+When the `plugin/chart` is applied to a Ref, the Ref contains tabular data.
 The tabular data rendered in a graph is shown when the embed toggle is pressed.
-Adds fields to the ref for defining the graph type, labels, and location of the data in the table.
+Adds fields to the ref for defining the chart type, labels, and location of the data in the table.
 Adds an optional field to the Ref to use for the tabular data, if this is unspecified the URL of the Ref will be used to point to a TSV file.
 Does not generate metadata.
 3. **Voting:** Enables voting and sorting by vote when installed.
 Requires additions to the user